 "I just think it's squeezing it dry, do you know what I mean?" she said during a 2017 interview with the British Film Institute.
 "I don't know what it could possibly be.
 It was so meandering, what would you [do]?
 Anyway that's not my problem."

-But there are a few faces who aren't coming back.
+But there are a few faces who won't be in the film.

-Sadly, there are at least two TV cast member who will not appear in the adaptation.
-Actress Lily James, who played Lady Rose in the latter seasons of the show, has confirmed that she will not appear in the movie.
+Sadly, there are at least three TV cast member who will not appear in the adaptation.
+Actress Lily James, who played Lady Rose in the latter seasons of the show, has confirmed that she will not be in the movie.
 “My character Rose moved off to New York, so it would be farfetched to bring her back,” she told People.

 “I would have loved to have come back for a scene, but for a movie, it can’t be like a Christmas special and it needs to be a focused storyline,” she said.
 “There was no space for Rose.”